sociomantic-tsunami/microbe/older_changes.md

 + many documentation updates

-No one should be using less than 0.3  Changes past that will be posted here.
+No one should be using less than 0.3.